Jolie123-si/404-Employees-Not-Found-Until-You-Select-/README.md

 - **Jolie Blandine SIFA   (26911)**  ![Badge](https://img.shields.io/badge/Team-Member-green)

 ---
 ## 📚 Project Descriptions

+This document provides a descriptive and detailed explanation of the operations carried out in the **Employee Data Analysis** project using Oracle SQL.
+All SQL code logic is excluded here, with the focus on conceptual understanding.

 This project demonstrates how to create and manipulate an `EMPLOYEES` table in Oracle SQL.
 It uses **analytical functions** like `RANK`, `DENSE_RANK`, `LAG`, `LEAD`, and others to perform powerful data analysis.
 The work reflects real-life HR tasks such as employee comparison, ranking, salary analysis, and department insights.